gerrytan/azsubsyn/README.md

 ### Apply

-`azdiffit apply azdiffit-plan.jsonc` will execute the modification plan as per the supplied file.
+`azsubsyn apply azsubsyn-plan.jsonc` will execute the modification plan as per the supplied file.